-Board of TRUSTEES
+Board of Trustees

-- Five lawyer members appointed by the California Supreme Court;
+- Five lawyer members appointed by the California Supreme Court

-The State Bar's open/closed meeting rules are similar to rules governing California's public agencies; the Bagley-Keene Open Meeting Act (Govt.
+Each meeting is open to the public except for closed sessions that are allowed by law.
+Agendas for the open and closed sessions are posted on the website.
+The State Bar's open meeting rules are similar to rules governing California's public agencies, the Bagley-Keene Open Meeting Act (Govt.
 Code Sections 11120, et seq.) and the Brown Act (Govt.
-Code Sections 54950, et seq.)
+Code Sections 54950, et seq.).